floherent/wasm-service/docs/DEVELOPER.md

 The base URL for all the endpoints is `http://localhost:8080`.
 See the [Postman collection](postman-collection.json) for more details.

+Additionally, you can use the Swagger UI `http://localhost:8080/docs` to visualize and explore the API endpoints.

 ### Check health status

 GET **/health** - Check the health status of the service.